manishraj34/CS-Fundamental/hr.md

 # 14)what is strength and weakness?

 - **strength**
-- I think my greatest strength is i am a calm person.
-It's bring me new idea in my Mind and and I can get my work done even in the face of difficult obstacles.
+- I think my greatest strength is adaptability and flixiability.
+I can adaptable and flexible to any situation at any time.

 - **weakness**
 - My Biggest weakness is that i trust people very easily.Sometimes, it hurts me because i feel cheated, But many times,that habit helps me make good friends for life.